johnfredcee/ccl/README.md

 This is the source code for Clozure CL.

+With some small modifications by johnfredcee to ease building with msys2 and mingw64

 Because CCL is written in itself, you need an already-working version of CCL to compile it.

 A working CCL consists of three parts.